manahiliqbal/DeciMate/README.md

-# AI Assistant for Reducing Decision Fatigue
+# Decimate: an AI Assistant for Reducing Decision Fatigue

 Project Overview